Use Hydra Verbose Mode

 Run FTP Attack Without Verbose

-In this step, we will use Hydra to perform a basic FTP login attack without verbose output.
-This means Hydra will attempt to crack the FTP password, but it won't display detailed information about each login attempt on the screen.
+In this step, you will perform a basic FTP login attack using Hydra without verbose output.
+This means Hydra will attempt to crack the FTP password, but it will not display detailed information about each login attempt on the screen.
 This is useful when you want to run the attack in the background or avoid cluttering your terminal.

-Before we begin, let's understand the basic syntax of Hydra:
+Before you begin, let's understand the basic syntax of Hydra:

 hydra [options] [service://server[:port]] [OPT]